Where can and can’t you fly a drone?

 - Fly within 50 metres of buildings, vehicles or people

-- Fly over congested areas or large gatherings like concerts or sports events
+- Fly over crowded areas or large gatherings like concerts or sports events

-- Fly your drone near an airport or close to an aeroplane – this is a criminal offence
+- Fly your drone near an airport or close to a plane – this is a criminal offence and you could be jailed for up to 5 years.
+You also can’t fly near military bases, prisons and government buildings

-A number of incidents where drones have not been flown safely have caused the government to consider how to ensure people’s safety and privacy.
-This may mean every drone needs to be registered in the future, for example.
+A number of incidents where drones have not been flown safely have caused the Government to consider how to ensure people’s safety and privacy.
+Last year it was announced that every drone weighing 250g or more will have to be registered in a crackdown designed to make owners more accountable for their actions.

 Many of the safety instructions for flying a drone are basically common sense but, if you want to become an expert at controlling your drone, you may wish to think about joining a club.
 Organisations like the British Model Flying Club have groups all across the country you could get in contact with.